Jonathan Mellor (1846 – 1931)

-Perhaps unsurprisingly they were not welcomed with open arms and although they succeeded in gathering a good haul of mussels their punts were damaged and hauled to a nearby common and both the catch and most of their equipment was taken.
-A collection was made amongst local townspeople to pay for their return home.
-They returned, after threatening to sue the townspeople for damages, and gathered cockles as well as mussels.
-They left Aberdovey in November, reportedly because the beds became covered with sand.
+Perhaps unsurprisingly they were not welcomed with open arms.
+Although they succeeded in gathering a good haul of mussels their punts were mysteriously damaged and then hauled to a nearby common and both the catch and most of their equipment was stolen.
+However, a collection was made amongst local townspeople to pay for their return home.
+They tried again, after threatening to sue the townspeople for damages, and gathered cockles as well as mussels.
+They finally left Aberdovey in November, reportedly because the beds became covered with sand.

 Years ago, when the grandfathers of the present, generation of fishermen were up and stirring a dearth of mussels, drove them to Conway.
 It was before the days of the steam engines and railway trains and with a thoroughly businesslike instinct the men of Parkgate took with them a flat (the latter class of vessels could anchor then at Parkgate) so as to effect a wholesale capture.
 The big scoop, however, did not come off, for when the Parkgate boats drew up alongside the flat prepared to transfer their mussels into it, the Welshmen suddenly descended upon them, and by main force tipped the mussels into the river.
 After this the atmosphere of Conway grew so warm that the Parkgate men hurriedly sailed for home.

 In 1907 Jonathan’s daughter Jane Leadbetter died along with her infant daughter, leaving her husband Joseph with four young children.
-1908 he married Jane’s sister Mary and they went on to have two children.
+The following year Joseph married Jane’s sister, Mary and they went on to have two more children.
 They lived in Pear Tree Crescent near her twin brother Jonathan and his family.